isarlab-department-engineering/ARDVO/README.md

 ## 2. The robotic platform

-We collected a dataset with a robotic platform so-called "Agrobot".
-In the following the body specs and the sensors equipments of the robotic platform.
+In the following, we present the body specs and the sensors equipments of the robotic platform used for the data collection campaign.

-### Body Specs
+### 2.1 Body Specs